+Priority 3 Inpatient Falls

-Priorities for Improvement in 2022/2023
+Priorities fo r Improvement in 2022/2023

-Although we have made significant progress with our falls improvement work and have seen improvements in the number of patients having falls risk assessments completed, significantly improved our documentation and risk assessments pre and post fall and in the number of staff who have completed falls training we know we still have more to do:
+improvements improved our have made significant progress with our falls improvement work and have seen s in the number of patients having falls risk assessments completed, significantly documentation and risk assessments pre and post fall and in the number of staff npleted falls training we know we still have more to do:

-- We still have further work to do on the principles of cohorting, this will be a main priority for 2022-23 alongside work to help prevent deconditioning.
-We are going to review our EPS Policy and risk assessment and plan to establish an Enhanced Patient Supervision Team in 2022/23 with enhanced training and skills to care for our most vulnerable patients across the Trust who often have cognitive impairment and are at a higher risk of falls. - Ensure other key members of our multi-disciplinary teams who are involved in the care of patients who are at risk of falls have received falls training including doctors, physiotherapists, occupational therapists, and pharmacists. - Continue to work to ensure all patients have a falls risk assessment completed on admission, a falls care plan in place and that care after a fall adheres to our falls procedure and best practice.
+for 202 EPS P Team Il have further work to do on the principles of cohorting, this will be a main priority 22-23 alongside work to help prevent deconditioning.
+We are going to review our Policy and risk assessment and plan to establish an Enhanced Patient Supervision in 2022/23 with enhanced training and skills to care for our most vulnerable ts across the Trust who often have cognitive impairment and are at a higher risk s.

+of pat physio • Contin e other key members of our multi-disciplinary teams who are involved in the care ients who are at risk of falls have received falls training including doctors, otherapists, occupational therapists, and pharmacists.
+The to work to ensure all patients have a falls risk assessment completed on sion, a falls care plan in place and that care after a fall adheres to our falls

+dure and best practice.

-Best Clinical Outcomes
+Priority 4 Best Clinical Outcomes

-Priorities for Improvement in 2022/2023
+Priorities for In nprovement in 2022/2023

+Consistent through the reporting of Review Me Ensure the governance Clinical Pote at locally developed guidelines align to best practice and that we develop a clear ce process for sign off of Clinical Guidelines, Standard Operating Procedures and blicies

+linical audit programme as a force for sustained performance and improvement ur services aligning elements of the audit programme to these key clinical

+•